obrunet/my-own-dataquest.io-codes/Guided projects/README.md

 This repository contains all my projects from the Dataquest.io website.
 These projects serve as reference notes for myself.
 There a lot of comments in order to show the process.
-At the end, besides the conclusion and the final analysis, there is a summary of what can be learnt and also further possible investifations.
+At the end, besides the conclusion and the final analysis, there is a summary of what can be learnt and also further possible investigations.

 ### Step 01 - Project #1: Exploring US births
 - Goal: